Anthropic to pay authors $1.5 billion to settle lawsuit over pirated chatbot training material

 The landmark settlement, if approved by a judge as soon as Monday, could mark a turning point in legal battles between AI companies and the writers, visual artists and other creative professionals who accuse them of copyright infringement.

-The company has agreed to pay authors about $3,000 for each of an estimated 500,000 books covered by the settlement.
+The company has agreed to pay authors or publishers about $3,000 for each of an estimated 500,000 books covered by the settlement.

 “As best as we can tell, it’s the largest copyright recovery ever,” said Justin Nelson, a lawyer for the authors.
 “It is the first of its kind in the AI era.”